willowtreeapps/namegame_ios/README.md

-# The Namegame for iOS
+# The Name Game for iOS

 Leading scientists have proven, via science, that learning your coworkers names while starting a new job is useful.
 Your test project is to make it happen!